lsst-tstn/tstn-020/index.rst

 Selecting non-default configurations via control packages is also possible.
 These are generally used for circumstances where customization is required, or a fallback from standard functionality is necessary.
-For example, if the new look-up tables, which are loaded by default, in the ATAOS are causing problems then we can use this procedure to overwrite the defaults by specifying a configuration file that contains the values from the previous look-up table.
+For example, if the new look-up tables, which are loaded by default, in the ATAOS are causing problems then we can use this procedure to override the defaults by specifying a configuration file that contains the values from the previous look-up table.

-A dictionary is used to override the appropriate configuration override files for each component that needs a non-default configuration.
+A dictionary is used to provide the appropriate configuration override files for each component that needs a non-default configuration.
 This example assumes the component of interest is already in the ``STANDBY`` state.

 .. code-block:: python